 When considering growth in Charles County, and especially in the Development District, St. Charles accounts for a significant portion of development approvals.
 The Zoning Indenture known as Docket #90 authorized the Planned Unit Development (PUD) of St. Charles.
 Through village master plans, St. Charles is allowed to build more than 20,000 total units including single-family homes, townhouses, and apartments.
-In 2022, final plat approvals in the St. Charles PUD accounted for 85 percent of the final plats approved inside the PFA, and 67 percent of the total final plat approvals.
+In 2023, final plat approvals in the St. Charles PUD accounted for 64 percent of the final plats approved inside the PFA, and 61 percent of the total final plat approvals.

-According to Figure 15 below, the population of Charles County is steadily increasing.
+According to Figure 16 below, the population of Charles County is steadily increasing.
 While it may appear on the surface that the County is growing rapidly, the average annual rate of growth has decreased over the last several decades.
 Between 1970 and 1980, the growth rate was 4.32 percent.
 The growth rate between 1980 and 1990 decreased to 3.35 percent.
 Between 1990 and 2000, the growth rate dropped again to 1.8 percent, but did not change much between 2000 and 2010 at 2 percent.
-The population growth rate between 2012 and 2021 was 1.26 percent, which is a reduction of more than 3 percent since the decade between 1970 and 1980.
-The current growth rate is generally on target with the 2016 Comprehensive Plan.
+The population growth rate between 2014 and 2023 was 1.2 percent, which is a reduction of more than 3 percent since the decade between 1970 and 1980.
+The current population growth rate of 1.1% is generally on target with the 2016 Comprehensive Plan.

-Figure 15: Estimated Population Growth in Charles County since 1970
+Figure 16: Estimated Population Growth in Charles County since 1974